 The 16th Street Mall features an ever-changing mix of eclectic street food, retail vendors, sampling, special events and Sidewalk Cafés.
-The vending and Sidewalk Café programs, managed by the Downtown Denver BID, supports an assortment of local and national businesses.
+The vending program, managed by the Downtown Denver BID, supports an assortment of local and national businesses.

 With the number of vendors operating on the 16th Street Mall, ranging between 20 and 40 depending on season, the goal is to continue to add more quality, unique and diverse local businesses to the mix.
 While numerous opportunities exist, strong efforts are taken not to duplicate uses and product.

 Marketplace on the Mall opportunities include Food Vending, Merchandise/Retail Sales, Experiential/Floral/Art Sales, BID-owned Kiosks and Sampling and Special Event Permits.
 The steps for applying and selection criteria for vending are identified below.

 Food and Merchandise Vending

 Food carts and food trailers are provided by the business owner.

 Maximum footprint is 5’ x 9’; nothing may be outside of this footprint including trailer hitch and coolers.

 All carts and trailers, including branding, must be approved by the BID.

 Traditional wooden pushcart applications are not being accepted (with few exceptions such as flower carts).

 Examples include caricatures, portraits, henna tattoos, face painting.